13 spectacular views to seek out during your next Norwegian self drive tour

 Car hire 7 days, Group CDAR including CDW, free mileage & one way fee (from Bergen to Ålesund).

 Please ask us about upgrading to an eco-friendly vehicle such as hybrid or fully electric.
 It is very easy to travel around Norway these days with electric cars.
+Drinks including alcoholic beverages, juice, soft drinks and hot beverages are not included.

 Bergen is known as the "The Gateway to the Fjords of Norway" and it is a lively town with small-town charm and international feel.
 We have included a walking tour via the famous fish market and along the Bryggen, the old Hanseatic wharf which is architecturally unique and listed on the UNESCO World Heritage list.
 Also worth a visit is the Fløibanen funicular which will take you to Mount Fløyen for the best views over the town.

 This morning join a easy hike around the Mundal Valley, walking on farmers gravel roads.
 It is an easy and peaceful trail with an ascent of 0 - 350m, with a final steeper section that leads you to an old 'seater', where milking cows and sheep are grazing.
-Here you will have lunch, and walk the same way back again.
+Here you could have lunch, and walk the same way back again.

 In the afternoon, if time allows, you could do a drive to discover more of Lusterfjord in the inner reaches of the Sognefjord.
 Depending on time, you can drive through some of Norway's most spectacular and scenic areas, past the UNESCO's World Heritage Urnes Stave Church and through picturesque small villages.